Here Comes Ingo by Odeta Xheka

 Yes, sure, open-end creative experiences are a great way to help children reach their early childhood developmental milestones...but there is a big difference between having absolute certainty that art is a way to encourage reflection, innovation& creativity and having the guts to present a wordless picture book (quelle horreur) to 5-8 year olds in love with Pokemon, Minecraft and Fortnite.
 I did it and I survived to tell the story.
 Hint, they loved Here Comes Ingo almost as much as they loved their own art illustrations made ON the page.

 Ever seen an author charging $1500- $2500 for their full-day visit?
 What school has that money?
 It shouldn't break your budget to give your students an opportunity to meet the author.
-My fee is $750 for a one-day author visit to New York area.
-This includes a maximum of four presentations.
-My fee for a standalone one-hour book presentation is $250.
-All presentations include art materials, original Here Comes Ingo book page illustrations, sticker pack and a gift of 4x6 framed picture featuring Ingo for each student to take home.
-If you'd like to add a before- or after-school one-hour PD session on top of the school visit, the fee is $200.
+Please reach out is you are interested in welcoming Ingo remotely into your classroom via Skype, Viber, etc. My fee is $150 for a one-hour book presentation with additional $65 "class-immersion package" purchase.
+This especially prepared package includes various art materials (coloring set, glitter, stickers, peel&stick), original Here Comes Ingo book page illustrations (exact number of pages depending on number of students), sticker pack and a gift of 4x6 framed picture featuring Ingo for each student to take home.

 For funding opportunities look into: